r-papso/torch-optimizer/README.md

 # Torch optimizer
 Torch optimizer is a Python library for optimizing PyTorch models using techniques of neural network pruning.
-Neural network pruning can be formulated as an optimization problem to find best subset from the set of network's weights, i. e.:
+Neural network pruning can be formulated as an optimization problem to determine best subset of set of network's weights, i. e.:

 **Maximize:** Accuracy(model(W • M)) <br>
 **Subject to:** Resource<sub>j</sub>(model(W • M)) <= Budget<sub>j</sub>